+- Linguistics

-- Linguistics - Minorities & Multilingualism - Second language acquisition - 2.
-Holders of a certificate of the Bachelor's degree programme in Linguistics, Frisian Language and Culture/ Minorities & Multilingualism, Dutch Language and Culture, English Language and Culture, European Languages and Cultures or any foreign language with a specialization in linguistics from the University of Groningen or from another Dutch university are assumed to have the knowledge, understanding and skills listed in Article 2.1.1 and will be admitted to the degree programme on that basis. - 3.
-Holders of a certificate of the Bachelor's degree programme in - American Studies - International Relations and International Organization - Middle-Eastern Studies - European Languages and Cultures (with no specialization in linguistics) - English Language and Culture (with no specialization in linguistics) - Dutch Language and Culture (with no specialization in linguistics) - Greek and Latin Language and Culture / Classics (with no specialization in linguistics) - Communication and Information Studies or - Information Science of the University of Groningen, with a premaster/minor Linguistics are assumed to have the knowledge, understanding and skills listed in Article 2.1.1. and will be admitted to the degree programme on that basis.
+- Minorities & Multilingualism

+- Second language acquisition

+- 2. Holders of a certificate of one of the following Bachelor's degree programmes:

+- Dutch Language and Culture

+- English Language and Culture

+- European Languages and Cultures

+from the University of Groningen are assumed to have the knowledge, understanding and skills listed in Article 2.1.1 and will be admitted to the degree programme on that basis.

+- 3. Holders of a certificate of one of the following Bachelor's degree programmes: - Linguistics - Minorities & Multilingualism - Dutch Language and Culture, Frisian Language and Culture, English Language and Culture, European Languages and Cultures or any foreign language with a specialization in linguistics from any Dutch university are assumed to have the knowledge, understanding and skills listed in Article 2.1.1 and will be admitted to the degree programme on that basis.

+- 4. Holders of a certificate of the Bachelor's degree programme in

+- American Studies

+- International Relations and International Organization

+- Middle-Eastern Studies

+- Greek and Latin Language and Culture / Classics (with no specialization in linguistics)

+- Communication and Information Studies or

+- Information Science

+of the University of Groningen, with a premaster/minor Linguistics are assumed to have the knowledge, understanding and skills listed in Article 2.1.1. and will be admitted to the degree programme on that basis.

-4. The Admissions Board is responsible for assessing whether students without a Bachelor's degree as specified in Articles 2.1.2 or 2.1.3 are admissible on the basis of sufficient knowledge, understanding and skills at the level of a Bachelor's degree.
+5. The Admissions Board is responsible for assessing whether students without a Bachelor's degree as specified in Articles 2.1.2 or 2.1.3 are admissible on the basis of sufficient knowledge, understanding and skills at the level of a Bachelor's degree.